 To prevent an infection, you need to do a few things before surgery.

-- Before surgery, shower with a special soap as told by your doctor or the hospital. - Change your bed sheets right before you come in for surgery.
+- Shower with a special soap as told by your doctor or the hospital. - Change your bed sheets right before you come in for surgery.

 When to call the doctor before surgery

 Before surgery, call the surgeon if